 As well as more handy features, pricier machines have incline levels that you can control mid-run, without having to stop and get off if you want a harder or easier workout.
 Expect to pay between £500-£1,000.

-As these pricier machines are bulkier, they usually feel more stable at high speeds compared to budget alternatives.
+As these pricier machines are bulkier, they usually feel more stable at high speeds compared with budget alternatives.
 Cushioned running decks will add a subtle, joint-saving bounce to your runs.

 If you're shopping for the best of the best, costs can easily breeze beyond £1,000.
 Premium treadmills with large touchscreen displays and bigger running surfaces can go for around £2,000.